Meet Our Team

 Hi, I’m Julie Barber, founder and co-owner at Julie’s K9 Academy!
-I live in Falling Waters, WV with co-owner and head trainer, Josh, our toddler son, Jesse, our two dogs, Riggins and Izzy and elderly cat, Kiki.
+I live in Falling Waters, WV with co-owner and head trainer, Josh, our 4 year old son, Jesse, and our three dogs, Riggins, Izzy and Sparkle.
 I moved here to add a second location and grow our training business after living in the downtown Frederick area for over a decade.
-For the past 15 years I’ve worked in healthcare in Radiology, specifically the MRI modality, taking diagnostic images, and helping close the loop between pain and treatment for patients in need of care.
+For over 15 years I’ve worked in healthcare in Radiology, specifically the MRI modality, taking diagnostic images, and helping close the loop between pain and treatment for patients in need of care.
 I’ve always gravitated towards hobbies and professions that have allowed me to identify a problem and then to seek a solution to fix it.
 Helping people get to the root of an issue has always been a passion of mine.
 Because of this, dog training has been a natural transition for me.
 You can read further about our story HERE.

 How did you get into dog training?

 I adopted Riggins from a local rescue in 2015.
 We bonded immediately and I was so happy I found him, but it became clear there were some fairly big issues to work out.
 Within a few weeks he was exhibiting really scary behaviors: jumping on people (he’s 90 lbs!), eating trash and clothing, growling, dragging me on walks, and worst of all, exploding with aggressive rage at the sight of another dog on a leash.
 Needless to say I know all too well what it feels like to struggle with your dog, that hopeless feeling of not knowing if your best friend could hurt themselves, you, or someone else.